Check out our guide to Ally Bank’s new lineup of invitation-only credit cards to determine if they’re a good fit

 Ally Unlimited Cash Back Mastercard® details and benefits

 The Ally Unlimited Cash Back Mastercard offers an unlimited flat rate of 2% cash back on all purchases.
 That’s one of the highest flat rates around, topping the popular Capital One Quicksilver Cash Rewards Credit Card, which offers 1.5% cash back on purchases.

 The card doesn’t charge an annual fee or foreign transaction fees, which is on par with other top flat-rate cards.
 The lack of a penalty APR is also refreshing considering some cards like the Citi® Double Cash Card could send your credit card interest rates soaring up to 29.99% if you miss a payment.

 Beyond the great flat rate and limited fees, the Ally Unlimited cash back card is light on additional features that could help make it one of the best flat-rate cash back cards.
 It doesn’t come with a sign-up bonus, and not all applicants will receive an intro APR offer for purchases and balance transfers.
-A number of the top cash back cards — including the Wells Fargo Active Cash® Card — offer cash rewards bonuses worth $200 and also carry introductory APR offers for purchases and balance transfers, which can help you minimize interest charges.
+A number of the top cash back cards — including the Wells Fargo Active Cash® Card — offers cash rewards bonuses worth $200 after spending $500 in purchases in the first three months and also carries introductory APR offers for purchases and balance transfers, which can help you minimize interest charges.

 Ally Everyday Cash Back Mastercard® details and benefits

 The Ally Everyday Cash Back Mastercard® offers 3% cash back on gas, grocery stores and drug stores and 1% on other purchases.
 Depending on your creditworthiness, your annual fee could be anywhere from $0 to $39.